microsoft/botframework-solutions/docs/_docs/skills/handbook/best-practices.md

 }
 ```

-If it can be routed to another Skill, the Virtual Assistant will cancel the current Skill and pass user input to the proper one.
-Otherwise, the Virtual Assistant returns a FallbackHandledEVent to the current Skill in order to continue.
+If it can be routed to another Skill, the Virtual Assistant will cancel the current Skill and pass user input to the newly activated Skill.
+Otherwise, the Virtual Assistant returns a FallbackHandledEVent to the current Skill in order for it to continue.